Meal Planning Reimagined

 There is something different about sitting together.
 About opening cookbooks, talking through real weeks, sharing ideas, and thinking clearly in a space that feels calm and intentional.

-It becomes less theoretical and more embodied.
+It becomes less overwhelming and more embodied.

 But more than anything, I am a mother who has lived this.